EndPointCorp/end-point-blog/2020/09/02/rclone-upload-to-cloud-from-cli/rclone-upload-to-cloud-from-cli.html.md

 ### How to do this yourself

 Installing rclone is as simple as downloading the binary from their website, https://rclone.org/, or cloning the git repository and compiling it yourself- They also offer a script to automatically download the most recent version.
-There doesn't seem to be a repository at this time.
+There doesn't seem to be package manager repositories available at this time..

-Whichever method you choose, once you have RClone installed, you'll need to configure it to use your remote storage.
+Whichever method you choose, once you have rclone installed, you'll need to configure it to use your remote storage.

 ```bash
 $ rclone config